Gross polluters and vehicles' emissions reduction: Results

-We map the points to the city's road network using a map-matching algorithm (see Methods, Figure \ref{fig:Figure1}b).
-We use a microscopic emissions model~\cite{nyhan2016} that uses speed, acceleration, and fuel type to estimate the vehicles' instantaneous emissions of carbon dioxide (CO$_2$), nitrogen oxides (NO$_x$), particulate matter (PM), and volatile organic compounds (VOC) (see Methods, Figure \ref{fig:Figure1}c).
+We use a microscopic emissions model~\cite{nyhan2016} that uses speed, acceleration, and fuel type to estimate the vehicles' instantaneous emissions of carbon dioxide (CO$_2$), nitrogen oxides (NO$_x$), particulate matter (PM), and volatile organic compounds (VOC) (see Methods).
 Finally, we compute each vehicle's overall emissions as the sum of all its instantaneous emissions during the study period.
-Analogously, we compute the overall amount of air pollutants on each road by summing up all the instantaneous emissions from any vehicle passing through that road during the same period.
+Analogously, we compute the overall amount of air pollutants on each road by summing up all the instantaneous emissions from any vehicle passing through that road during the same period (Figure \ref{fig:Figure1}c).

-\subsection{Patterns of emissions}
+\subsection{Patterns of emissions.}

-We find that, for all three cities, emissions distribute across vehicles in a heterogeneous way: a few vehicles, that we call \emph{gross polluters}~\cite{guenther1994emissions, huang2018remote}, are responsible for a tremendous amount of emissions.
-At the same time, most of them emit significantly less (Figure \ref{fig:Figure2} and Supplementary Information \ref{supp_subsec:distribution}).
-For example, the top 10\% gross polluters in Florence, Rome, and London are responsible for 47.5\%, 50.5\%, and 38.5\% of the total CO$_2$ emitted during the month, respectively.
-We find that the distributions of CO$_2$ emissions per vehicle of Rome and Florence are well approximated by a truncated power law $p(x) \propto x^{-\alpha} e^{-\lambda x}$, with $\alpha = 1.13$, $\lambda=1.04 \times 10^{-3}$ (Rome, Figure \ref{fig:Figure2}e), and $\alpha = 2.12$, $\lambda=1.45 \times 10^{-3}$ (Florence, Figure \ref{fig:Figure2}h).
-In contrast, London's distribution is well approximated by a stretched exponential $p(x) \propto x^{\beta-1} e^{-\lambda x^{\beta}}$, with parameters $\lambda = 5.7 \times 10^{-4}$ and $\beta = 1.26$ (Figure \ref{fig:Figure2}b).
-These results are consistent with those we find for the other three pollutants (NO$_x$, PM, VOC): a truncated power law well approximates the distribution for Rome and Florence, and a stretched exponential well approximates that for London (see Supplementary Information \ref{supp_subsec:distribution}).
-See Supplementary Information \ref{supp_subsec:fitting} for details on curve fitting.
+We find that, for all three cities, emissions distribute across vehicles in a heterogeneous way: a few vehicles, that we call gross polluters, are responsible for a tremendous amount of emissions.
+At the same time, most vehicles emit significantly less (Figure \ref{fig:Figure2}).
+The distribution of emissions per vehicle is associated with a Gini coefficient higher than 0.55, for all the cities and pollutants (see Supplementary Note 4).
+In line with previous studies~\cite{guenther1994emissions, brand2008taming, huang2018remote}, we find that the top 10\% of gross polluters in Florence, Rome, and London are responsible for 47.5\%, 50.5\%, and 38.5\% of the total CO$_2$ emitted during the month, respectively.
+The distributions of CO$_2$ emissions per vehicle of Rome and Florence are well approximated by a truncated power law $p(x) \propto x^{-\alpha} e^{-\lambda x}$, with $\alpha = 1.13$, $\lambda=1.04 \times 10^{-3}$ (Rome, Figure \ref{fig:Figure2}e), and $\alpha = 2.12$, $\lambda=1.45 \times 10^{-3}$ (Florence, Figure \ref{fig:Figure2}h).
+Similarly, London's distribution is well approximated by a stretched exponential $p(x) \propto x^{\beta-1} e^{-\lambda x^{\beta}}$, with parameters $\lambda = 5.7 \times 10^{-4}$ and $\beta = 1.26$ (Figure \ref{fig:Figure2}b).
+These results are consistent with those we find for the other three pollutants (NO$_x$, PM, VOC): a truncated power-law well approximates the distribution for Rome and Florence, and a stretched exponential well approximates that for London (see Supplementary Notes 4 and 5 for details).